ilanman/Rpres_ML_2/index.md

 - Do
   - Form K clusters by assigning each point to its closest centroid
   - Recompute the centroid of each cluster
-- Until centroids do not change, or change very minimally, i.e. <1%
+- Until centroids do not change, or change very minimally, i.e. < 1%
+- Computatinal complexity: $O(nkI)$

 ----